finagle/finch/docs/request.md

 #### Required and Optional Readers

-As you can see in the table above, the 6 base readers all come in two flavors, allowing to declare a request item as either required or optional.
+As you can see in the table above, the 6 base readers all come in two flavors, allowing one to declare a request item as either required or optional.

 * A `x` reader fails with a `NotPresent` exception if the item is not found in the request